aws/aws-fpga/ERRATA.md

 # AWS EC2 FPGA HDK+SDK Errata

+## Preview 1.3.0 - Features that are not supported in preview.
+These features will see additional updates.
+* create-fpga-image
+* fpga-load-local-image
+* Improvements to URAM utilization
+* IP Integrator flow
+* SDAccel

 ## Release 1.3.0

-### Preview Only (temporary) Restrictions - Features not currently supported in preview of v1.3.0:
-* create-fpga-image does not support creating AFIs for this Shell version yet
-* fpga-load-local-image does not support loading for this Shell version yet

 ### Implementation Restrictions
 *    PCIE AXI4 interfaces between Custom Logic(CL) and Shell(SH) have following restrictions:
     *    All PCIe transactions must adhere to the PCIe Exress base spec